Black-Box Detection of LLM-Generated Text Using Generalized Jensen-Shannon Divergence: Experiments

+In Table~\ref{tab:discretization-k}, we evaluate the effect of different discretization schemes, including $k$-means, equal-width, and equal-mass binning.
+Across all datasets and $k$ values, $k$-means is the most robust quantization scheme: it consistently reaches or matches the best AUROC, while equal-mass can degrade sharply on XSum@GPT-4.1-mini and equal-width is unstable and often much worse.

 \paragraph{Effect of bins $k$.} Figure~\ref{fig:impact-of-k} shows the effect of the number of bins $k$.
 Across both models, increasing the number of bins $k$ leads to clear improvements in AUROC up to a moderate range, after which the gains saturate or slightly decline.
 The best results across datasets are generally observed at $k=6-7$.
-Our theory predicts $k^* = CN^{1/5}$ for some constant $C$.
-Hence, With the total length of reference samples about 60000, even though $N^{1/5} \approx 9$ at our reference size, the constant factor and finite-sample effects yield a broad optimum where $k=6-7$ remains near-optimal.
-Next, we further investigate how varying $N$ shift the empirical optimum $k^*$.
+Our theory yields an optimal bin count of the form $k^* = C N^{1/5}$ for some constant $C$, where $N$ is the total length of the reference samples.
+We empirically calibrate the constant $C$ in Appendix~\ref{app:choice-of-k}.
+Next, we further investigate how varying $N$ shift the empirical optimum $k$.

-\paragraph{Effect of Number of Reference Samples.} Figure~\ref{fig:k-optmized-k7-k8} (a) shows that AUROC improves sharply as the reference grows from very small number of reference samples to 100 reference samples; beyond 100 reference samples the gains are minor.
-The $k$-optimized curve picks the best $k \in \{4,\dots,12\}$ at each number of reference.
-The annotated $k$ values grow mildly with the number of reference samples, and using large $k$ for small number of reference hurts performance.
-This trend aligns with our theoretical intuition: a larger number of reference samples reduces reference-side estimation error and thus allows for a slightly larger $k$.